Mastering the Forehand Loop: Techniques for Powerful Offensive Shots

 3. Backswing

 Initiate the shot with a controlled backswing.
-Bring the racket back behind your body while keeping your elbow slightly higher than the wrist.
+Bring the table tennis racket back behind your body while keeping your elbow slightly higher than the wrist.
 The backswing should be compact and efficient, preparing you for an explosive forward swing.

 4. Timing and Contact Point